roadtocode4u/spaceship/docs/icp/91-css/91-css.md

 </details>

-> 40. Are media queries limited to screen sizes, or can they target other device characteristics as well?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary> 40.
+Are media queries limited to screen sizes, or can they target other device characteristics as well?</summary>
   <p>

 Media queries can target more than just screen sizes; they can also be used to customize styles based on various device characteristics like screen size, aspect ratio, resolution, color, input capabilities (mouse or touchscreen), and even the user's preferred display mode (light or dark), providing a flexible way to adapt designs to different devices and user preferences.